 DNV GL - Healthcare 400 Techne Center Drive, Suite 100, Milford, OH 45150 www.dnvglhealthcare.com

-Complete course sequencing, clock hours, and semester credit hours (CR) awarded are shown on the Curriculum Plan page at the end of the program section.
+Complete course sequencing and clock hours awarded are shown on the Curriculum Plan page at the end of the program section.

 The order of courses by Level is different for Evening/Weekend.
 See Curriculum Plan.